imyky1/YelpCamp/README.md

 # YelpCamp
-This project is from a course called Web Developer Bootcamp by Colt Steele.
+This project is a full stack website from a course called Web Developer Bootcamp by Colt Steele.
 ![Screenshot (184)](https://github.com/imyky1/YelpCamp/assets/109689075/d7ce1698-e4f6-498b-9d92-b2c58fed3575)

 YelpCamp is essentially a website that allows users to discover and review campgrounds.